01732 496 523

 Newtonite Lath features a meshed surface that provides a mechanical key, allowing for the direct application of plasters and renders and plasterboard using a dabbing compound.

-Whether a DPC has been successfully installed or not, Newtonite Lath will isolate and protect the internal finishes from capillary held dampness and the damaging effects of crystallising effloresce.
+Whether a DPC has been successfully installed or not, Newtonite Lath will isolate and protect the internal finishes from capillary held dampness and the damaging effects of crystallising effloresce, effectively combating rising damp.

 Our staff are able to provide guidance for projects of all sizes, whether you require some general advice about damp or waterproofing, or support with technical drawings and specifications.